 - Once ready to bake and oven is pre-heated, make a well with the flour mixture in the bowl and then add buttermilk.
 With a large spoon, gently mix into a shaggy dough.

-- Gently form into a ball in the bowl, doing so by kneading dough together as little as possible until a shaggy ball just barely comes together.
+- Knead dough in the bowl a couple of times to gently form into a shaggy ball in the bowl.
 All of the flour may not be incorporated, and that's ok.

 - Add balled dough to greased cast iron, Dutch oven, or baking sheet.
 Score a 1/3 inch deep X into the center of the dough.
 Spray top of loaf with a couple of squirts of water.